Learn about our compensation methodology.

 Earlier in this guide, you read about the standards that cable modems support.
 A cable modem with DOCSIS 3.0 should be able to reach a download speed of up to 1 Gbps and an upload speed of up to 200 Mbps.
 But this speed is not a guarantee.

 Although most modern routers can handle these speeds, the final results can change.
-The model of modem/router combo you own will dictate the maximum speed you can reach.
+The model of the modem/router combo you own will dictate the maximum speed you can reach.
 Older models don’t have the necessary protocols to support gigabit speeds.

 When in doubt, check the reviews.
 The best modem/router combos have plenty of official reviews and user reviews.
 Reviews give you a more accurate view of speed performance and compatibility.